phillbush/mpv-concat/README.md

 ## Log level

 Everytime a timestamp is grabbed, a text will appear on the screen showing the selected time.
-When `Ctrl + P` is pressed, besides showing the slices in the terminal, it will also show on the screen the total number of cuts (or slices) that were made.
+When `Ctrl + S` is pressed, besides showing the slices in the terminal, it will also show on the screen the total number of cuts (or slices) that were made.
 When pressing `Ctrl + W`, a message will be shown on the screen and the terminal telling that the `concat.txt` file was written.

 **Note:** Every message that appears on the terminal has the log level of 'info'.

-## Installation

-Since this script changes the chapter list, rather than moving this script to the mpv script folder (`$HOME/.config/mpv/scripts`), move this script to another place and create a shell file calling `mpv(1)` with the `--script=path/to/mpv-concat.lua` option.
-Set this shell file as executable and run it in place of `mpv(1)`.

 ## Acknowledgments